DUNE/computing-training-202112/setup.md

 to report the path of the kinit that's first in your $PATH search list.
 If you have another, non-working one, a suggestion is to make an alias like this one:

 ~~~
-alias mykinit="/usr/bin/kinit myusername@FNAL.GOV"
+alias mykinit="/usr/bin/kinit -A -f myusername@FNAL.GOV"
 ~~~
 {: .language-bash}

-Then use:
+Then you can simply use:

 ~~~
-mykinit -A -f
+mykinit
 ~~~
-{: .language-bash}

 ## 2. ssh-in
 **What is it?** SSH stands for Secure SHell.
 It is a safe protocol used for connecting to remote machines.
 The configuration is done in your local file in your home directory: